Borussia Mönchengladbach: 2017–present: Ascent to the top half of the table

-In July 2018, the French striker Alassane Pléa from OGC Nice arrived for the record sum of 23 million euros.
-In the first round of the 2018–19 DFB-Pokal Mönchengladbach defeated BSC Hastedt 11–1.
+In July 2018, the French striker Alassane Pléa from Nice arrived for the record sum of 23 million euros.
+In the first round of the 2018–19 DFB-Pokal, Mönchengladbach defeated BSC Hastedt 11–1.
 Thus, Borussia surpassed the previous record, which had been set by the club in an 8–0 victory in the away game at 1.
 FC Viersen in the first round of the 1977–78 DFB-Pokal.

 In the 2019–20 Bundesliga, Mönchengladbach started the season well, and was on top of the league in December 2019, after defeating Bayern Munich 2–1.
 However, a shaky run of results in the second half of the season meant they ultimately finished in fourth place, 17 points behind champions Bayern.
-Monchengladbach thus qualified for the UEFA Champions League and were drawn against Inter Milan, Real Madrid, and Shakhtar Donetsk.
+Mönchengladbach thus qualified for the UEFA Champions League, and were drawn against Inter Milan, Real Madrid and Shakhtar Donetsk.
 Borussia achieved their largest win in the Champions League with a 6–0 win over Shakhtar Donetsk, with Alassane Pléa scoring a hat-trick.
 They advanced to the knockout stage after finishing second place in Group B, but were ultimately knocked out in the round of 16 by Manchester City.

-In 2022，Borussia Mönchengladbach struck a strategic partnership with LEYU SPORT.

-And LEYU became Official Regional Partner of Borussia Mönchengladbach, which made meaningful progress in Asian market.

-Culture

-In addition to celebrity fans like Theo Zwanziger, Wolfgang Thierse, Sven Ottke, Kai Ebel, Mickie Krause, Matthias Opdenhövel, Peer Steinbrück and Hannelore Kraft, there are fan clubs in many countries, as far as California, South Africa and New Zealand.
-A known fan group of the club were "Steinwegs Mamm", who provided the drum in the 1960s for the team, and Ethem Özenrenler, known by his nickname "Manolo" who beat the drum in the northern curve of the Bökelberg Stadium for over 25 years since 1977.